Is the problem guns or mental illness?

 In other words, I think Evangelicals should stop haranguing people to accept Christ as their personal savior and start showing them what Jesus stood for instead.
 I guarantee they will win more souls for Jesus with that approach…no conversion therapy necessary.

 It’s like the ridiculous, so-called “War on Christmas.”
 There IS no war on Christmas.
 Like Jesus, Christmas is too darned irresistible.
 That’s why you occasionally see Hindus and Jews capitulating to their children’s request for a Christmas tree.
 They may not embrace the Christmas story about a virgin giving birth to the Son of God (which, spoiler alert, didn’t actually occur on December 25th), but they often can’t resist the trappings: the lights, the tinsel, the carols, the sentimental movies and peace-on-earth-good-will-toward-men.
-The only thing that some non-Christians request of their Christian neighbors is to acknowledge that not everyone celebrates Christmas and to not react to the phrase “Happy Holidays” as though it’s a curse.
+The only thing that many non-Christians request of their Christian neighbors is to acknowledge that not everyone celebrates Christmas and to not react to the phrase “Happy Holidays” as though it’s a curse.
 Which, if you think about it, is not an unreasonable request to make of someone whose faith compels them to “do unto others as you would have done unto you.”

 “America First” is a race to the bottom.